tlienart/layout-tester/syntax/extensions.md

 without whitespace on the left of the '`X`'.

 \tip{
-  Generally you should not have to bother with this and can just ignore the `!#` case (in fact KaTeX does some processing of its own to avoid issues with whitespaces).
+  Generally you should not have to bother with this, and can just ignore the `!#` case (in fact KaTeX does some processing of its own to avoid issues with whitespaces).
 }